Marketing & Communications Menu

 The move to the new look will be gradual, beginning with branding messages on the homepage of our website and in the recruiting materials for prospective students that are being used this season.

 The main branding webpage will provide examples of creative concepts, information on ordering business cards, a style guide, and rules for approval of all external marketing communications and materials.

-Will Armstrong still use the compass in marketing materials?
+Will Armstrong use the compass in marketing materials?

 How do we refer to Armstrong in our written communications and speeches?

-In first written reference, it is standard to use the entire name: Armstrong Atlantic State University.
+In first written reference, it is standard to use the entire name: Armstrong State University.
 After that you can refer to the university as Armstrong.
-Use of AASU and Armstrong Atlantic is being phased out.
+Please refrain from using ASU.